Honduras Marcala 72 Hour Double Ferment Anaerobic Natural

 Size :

-We have had coffee from De La Finca in the past, and we’re excited once again to feature another excellent coffee from them.
-De La Finca is an importer as well as a producer!
-This offering is from one of their own farms in Marcala, La Paz, Honduras so it’s direct trade from them to your hands.
+We had the privilege of sharing this coffee’s 2022 harvest earlier this year and now we’re excited to have it back with the fresh 2023 harvest!
+De La Finca is an importer as well as a producer and this offering is from one of their own farms in Marcala, La Paz, Honduras.
+That means it’s direct trade from them to your hands.
 De la Finca started in 2013 and is family-owned and operated, now with 22 family members who are a part of the farming process.
 Nelson Amador (co-founder of De la Finca Honduras along with his cousin Joel Banegas Sr.) is a fifth generational coffee farmer and he started De La Finca Importers “with the intention of supporting his family and other small coffee producers from his home country of Honduras while also actively building partnerships with roasters around the USA”.
 You can read more about their vision for the company in the farm bio.
 Now, let’s talk more about this coffee!

 This coffee has A LOT going for it.
 It’s single varietal, yellow bourbon, it’s an anaerobic fermented natural and it’s organic and bird friendly to boot!
 A quick overview on the 72-hour fermentation process – after the cherries are harvested, then they’re put into burlap bags to ferment for 24 hours, then transferred to barrels where they are completely cut off from oxygen for 48 hours.
 This is the anaerobic portion of the fermentation.
 Afterwards, they are left to dry on raised African beds.
-The result is a cup that’s intensely sweet and juicy without any of the harsh, vinegary flavors associated with less thoughtful anaerobic processes.
-We tasted big notes of raspberry, grape juice, strawberry and watermelon.
+The result is a cup that’s sweet and juicy without any of the harsh, vinegary flavors associated with less thoughtful anaerobic processes.
+This year’s harvest features big notes of raspberry, white grape, strawberry and cocoa powder.
 There’s also a fairly bright acidity coming from the fruity flavors as well.
-As you’d expect from a natural, it’s moderately balanced with full-body, creamy texture, and a fairly clean finish.
-You’re gonna want to give this one a try!
+As you’d expect from a natural, it’s moderately balanced with huge body, creamy texture, and a fairly clean finish.
+Compared to last year’s crop, we found this cup less intense and a bit more rounded.
+It’s less “in-your-face” and more refined.
+An excellent introduction for folks who want to try an anaerobic natural but don’t want an over the top experience!
+And for such an intense processing method, this coffee is also surprisingly forgiving in the roaster.

 Reminder!
 This coffee is raw, you must roast it before brewing